 It refers to someone who has limited experience or a limited outlook on a certain thing or life in general.
 It would be used for someone who is narrow-minded or ignorant.

-It means to be broke!
+It means to be broke or to have nothing at all.
 A good term to use at the end of the month, it literally means being penniless.
 Here’s an example: “他无家可归，一无所有” “tā wújiākěguī， yìwúsuǒyǒu” “He was homeless, and didn’t have a penny to his name”

 一见钟情(yí jiàn zhōng qíng)